 No-fault divorce is when the grounds for filing for divorce are irreconcilable differences, incompatibility, and irremediable breakdown of marriage for six months.
 It does not require proof of fault of either party.
 New York State signed no-fault into law in August 2010.

 At-fault divorce requires at least one party to allege and prove the other has committed adultery, inflicted a cruel or inhuman treatment on them, abandoned them, has been in prison for 3 years, or they had been legally separated for over 1 year.

 The claims can either be contested or uncontested by the alleged erring spouses.
-If they choose to contest the allegations, the process can end up in a court trial involving long, drawn-out, and draining exchanges of charges and counter-charges.
+If they choose to contest the allegations, the process can end up in a court trial involving draining exchanges of charges and counter-charges.
 This, of course, requires both parties to retain divorce lawyers from Brooklyn.